Contents of this chapter

 Even the completed merger between O’Reilly and Safari took a long time to carry out our integrated media strategy.
 And along the way, the concept took a leap in sophistication.
 A year or two into the merger, Laura Baldwin started talking about how it wasn’t enough to offer great content, or even great content in a variety of media.
 She called the current Safari a “library” and said we had to be more forceful about helping our clients take advantage of our learning opportunities.

 Gradually, during all-hands meetings that took place every month or two, a complex strategy was unveiled.
 We would prompt people on “learning paths” to proceed from one book or video to another.
 The learning paths could be as simple as a list made up by a reader who felt that their sequence of learning could help others.
 Over time, learning paths were supposed to be tailored to individuals by tracking and analyzing their behavior.

 The O’Reilly vision was a hundred times cooler and more brilliant than the strategies of the retail and streaming media companies.
-What the others promoted was a set of lateral moves: you watched one thriller, so they showed you another, and another.
-You weren’t improving, you were just passing the time in hopeful enjoyable diversions.
-But O’Reilly’s strategy represented actual progress: as you moved from one tutorial to another you were approaching a goal.
+What the others promoted was a set of lateral moves: You watched one thriller, so they showed you another, and another.
+You weren’t improving, you were just passing the time in hopefully enjoyable diversions.
+But O’Reilly’s strategy represented actual progress: As you moved from one tutorial to another you were approaching a goal.

 Although I was insulated from the planning around our IMS, I think it helped me a great deal personally.
 The IMS encouraged sponsors to think about a hierarchy of materials ranging from blog postings to conference sponsorships.
 When they sponsored written content, they created new work opportunities for me as either writer or editor.